Non-Orthogonal Multiple Access Enhanced Multi-User Semantic Communication: Performance Analysis

 \subsection{Semantic Transmission Rate}

 It is important to define the semantic transmission rate (S-Rate) for network-level performance analysis and optimization.
-The S-Rate for text semantic communication is provided in \cite{semanticrate}.
-For a text dataset containing sentences with average length $L_{S}$ and average semantic information per sentence $I_{S}$ (measured in suts), the corresponding text S-Rate can be represented as follows:
+The S-Rate for text semantic communication is adopted from \cite{semanticrate}.
+For a text dataset containing sentences with average length $L_{S}$ and average semantic information per sentence $I_{S}$ (measured in semantic unit per second (suts)), the corresponding text S-Rate can be represented as follows:

-where $W$ denotes the bandwidth of transmission channel.
-The text S-Rate mainly contains two parts, the fraction term refers to the average semantic information that each semantic symbol conveys, and the second term is the sentence similarity, which is mainly based on the number of symbols per word $K$ and transmission SNR $\gamma$.
-This definition couples the semantic rate with the transmission accuracy, representing the average amount of successfully transmitted semantic information per second.
-Similarly, the S-Rate of image semantic transmission can be defined as follows:
+where $W$ denotes the bandwidth of the transmission channel, and it also equals to the symbol rate for passband transmission.
+The text S-Rate mainly comprises two parts, the fraction term refers to the average semantic information which each semantic symbol conveys, and the second term refers to the sentence similarity, which is mainly based on the number of symbols per word $K$ and transmission SNR $\gamma$.
+This definition couples the semantic rate with the transmission accuracy and represents the average amount of successfully transmitted semantic information per second.
+Similarly, the S-Rate of image semantic transmission is defined as follows:

 where $I_{I}$ is the average amount of semantic information carried in a single image and $L_{I}$ is the average pixel number in a single image (e.g., for an image with height $H$, width $W$ and channel number $C$, $L_{I}$ is $H*W*C$).
 For a fixed compression ratio $Cr$, $CrL_{I}$ represents the average number of semantic symbols per image.
 The semantic metric employed in this definition is SSIM.